 Every year, on 31 May, the World Health Organization (WHO) and global partners celebrate World No Tobacco Day (WNTD).
 The annual campaign is an opportunity to raise awareness on the harmful and deadly effects of tobacco use and second-hand smoke exposure, and to discourage the use of tobacco in any form.

-The focus of World No Tobacco Day 2018 is “Tobacco and heart disease.”
-The campaign will increase awareness on the:
+The focus of World No Tobacco Day 2019 is on “tobacco and lung health.”
+The campaign will increase awareness on:

 For more information, please go to the World Health Organization official website.